 Fr Kolvenbach faced the challenging task of building trust with the Holy See again whilst not sacrificing the integrity of the order and its mission to go to the frontiers, promoting a ‘faith that does justice’.
 According to Gerry he was the right man for the job.
 His diplomatic skills and his deep understanding of what real discernment means, meant he was able to hold the order together and in regain the trust of John Paul II.

-He gives an example of Kolvnebach’s skilled and understated leadership in the way he handled the well-known case of Fr Jacques Dupis SJ.
-The renowned and respected theologian was brought before the Congregation for Doctrine and Faith on foot his book on Jesus Christ and inter-religious dialogue.
-He was unjustly treated in a what became a very public case, and Fr Kolvenbach accompanied him to every summoning by the CDF.
+He gives an example of Kolvenbach’s skilled and understated leadership in the way he handled the well-known case of Fr Jacques Dupis SJ.
+The renowned and respected theologian was brought before the Congregation for Doctrine and Faith on foot of his book on Jesus Christ and inter-religious dialogue.
+He was unjustly treated in what became a very public case, and Fr Kolvenbach accompanied him to every summoning by the CDF.